JacqsLabz/Sims4-Yootz-Story/2.03-FamilarFeeling/00-index.md

 ![](12-12-17_5-44-01%C2%A0PM.png)

 Sara needed answers.
-And as the smoke disapated, Sara knew where she needed to go to get them.
+And as the smoke disapated, she knew where she needed to go to get them.

 ![](12-12-17_6-49-16%C2%A0PM.png)